coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 Note that the command above resuls in a *very* long list of parameters, and only the area surrounding the two of interest are shown.
 You may need to search around a bit to find these two lines.

-- Note that the script files required for several steps come from the git repository, which can be obtained online from github.
-To set this up, create a directory for repositories called github:

 ### Download the Sonar881 code
+Note that files needed for several steps come from the git repository, which can be obtained online from github.
+To set this up, create a directory for repositories called coastalboundary:

 `mkdir ~/coastalboundary`

 Now, change into the `coastalboundary` directory and clone the repository